mlsample/ipy_oxDNA/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## Citation
-If you use this code in your research, please cite the accompanying academic article that will be published soon.
+If you use this code in your research, please cite the accompanying academic article:

+Sample, Matthew, Michael Matthies, and Petr Šulc.
+“Hairygami: Analysis of DNA Nanostructure’s Conformational Change Driven by Functionalizable Overhangs.” arXiv preprint arXiv:2302.09109 (2023).